Breaking the glass ceiling

 Aside from having great communication skills, technical knowledge and experience, great leaders are usually strategic thinkers.

-Speaking up
+Speak up

-Taking a lead
+Take a lead

-Seeking high-profile projects
+Find high-profile projects

 Know your rights